 PPE - An accounting term for Property, plant and equipment representing all the assets of the Council, such as land buildings, pipes, roads, community facilities.

-Rates - Funds collected by Council from levies on property.
-These are based on the capital value of the property, but the term is often used to also include targeted rates.
+Rates - A form of property tax.
+In Te Awa Kairangi ki Tai Lower Hutt, we have both General Rates and Targeted Rates.
+General Rates are based on a property's capital value, and Council use this money to invest in things like footpaths and libraries.